Opentrons/Protocols/protocols/1483-aurora-diagnostics/README.md

 ### Reagents

 ## Process
-1. Select the tube type for your buffer.
-2. Upload your buffer volume CSV.
+1. Upload your buffer volume CSV.
-3. Set the DNA volume.
+2. Set the DNA volume.
-4. Download your protocol.
+3. Download your protocol.
-5. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
+4. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
-6. Set up your deck according to the deck map.
+5. Set up your deck according to the deck map.
-7. Calibrate your labware, tiprack and pipette using the OT App.
+6. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
-8. Hit "Run".
+7. Hit "Run".
-9. Robot will transfer buffer to all wells in the output plate defined in the CSV file using the P300 single-channel pipette.
+8. Robot will transfer buffer to all wells in the output plate defined in the CSV file using the P300 single-channel pipette.
-10. Robot will transfer each column of the DNA plate to each column of the output plate.
+9. Robot will transfer each column of the DNA plate to each column of the output plate.

 ### Additional Notes